-- Line 31 – Simply incrementing the i value which is keeping track of the frame number.
+- Line 31 – Simply increment the i value which is keeping track of the frame number.

 - Line 33 – Finally showing our frame with a rectangle around the detected face.

-- Line 35-36 – If someone hits the ESC key or the number of stored images equal to 10 breaks the code and exit out.
+- Line 35-36 – If someone hits the ESC key or the number of stored images is equal to 10 breaks the code and exit.

 - Line 37-39 – Else, break the code with an Error message.

 - Line 42-43 – Just some formalities, destroy all the open image windows, and release the camera object.

 - Line 46-47 – We have our 10 images of 50X50X3 in face_data, let’s convert that to the array, and shape it correctly.
 After this step, we will have an array face_data of shape 10X7500 (10 rows, each row depicts one image ) where 10 depicts the no of images and 7500 depicts the flattened image itself (50X50X3) (structure shown below).

 - Line 49-52 – If we don’t have ‘names.pkl’ in our data folder till now, means it is the first face we are adding.
 So create a file ‘names.pkl’ which will contain the same name 10 times (because we are also saving 10 images of every person).